 Academic Advisors appointed by the Faculty Board of Science will help the students in selecting the subject combinations judiciously.
-The Names of the Academic Counsellors are given on Page 52.

 Students will be allowed to change a registered subject combination only within the first two weeks of the commencement of the first semester.
 4.1.10.2.
-Level 1S (First Year): Students admitted by the UGC directly for the Subject Specific Degree B.Sc. in Computer Science shall register for the three Principal Subjects Computer Science, Pure Mathematics and Statistics and relevant Auxiliary/Enhancement course units stipulated in Section 4.2.1.
+Level 1S (First Year): Students admitted by the UGC directly for the Subject Specific Degree B.Sc. in Computer Science shall register for all Principal Subjects of Computer Science and relevant Auxiliary or Enhancement course units stipulated in Section 4.2.1.

 4.1.10.3.
 Level 2G (Second Year): Students in the Second year (Level 2G) shall register at the beginning of an academic year for course units in two or three Principal Subjects, Supplementary Subject Areas and Inter-Faculty Subject Areas, if any, and the relevant Auxiliary/Enhancement subject areas stipulated in Section 4.2.2.
 The total number of credits of the registered course units of the level shall not be less or greater than the number stipulated for the level (Please see the Table in Page 24 for details).
+There will be a minimum and a maximum number of students who could be accommodated to a given course.
+The departments decide on this number based on the availability of resources.